 - Do not go out in public if you have been unwell.

 - Wash your hands for at least 20 seconds with water and soap and dry them thoroughly before eating or handling food, after using the toilet, after coughing, sneezing, blowing your nose, or wiping someone else’s, and after caring for sick people.

 We understand the change to our delivery method and access to our campus and sites may impact on our suppliers, but we see this as a necessary interim measure to assist with the containment.
 One of our staff will be in touch with you if this affects you directly.

 We’re grateful for your cooperation and will keep you informed if the situation changes.
 We recognise that these are unsettling times, and we want you to know that the safety of our students, visitors and staff are our priority.

-As we continue to get new cases of Covid‑19 in New Zealand, the Ministry of Health is well-prepared through its pandemic plan.
-Te Wānanga o Raukawa will continue to follow the lead of the Ministry and we will be ready to implement our own plans to support our community.
+Te Wānanga o Raukawa will continue to follow the lead of the Ministry of Health and implement our own plans to support our community.

 Te Wānanga o Raukawa